What are the benefits people and organizations can expect from the Project Business Foundation?

-The association formerly named “Project Business Foundation" may remain active without me under a different brand and with own, newly developed soft assets, and I wish them good luck.
+The remaining membership of the association formerly named “Project Business Foundation" may re-activate an association for Project Business Management without me under a different brand and with own, newly developed soft assets, and I wish them good luck.

 What is the Project Business Foundation's purpose?
 Is it just another association?

 No, the Project Business Foundation is no association, and you cannot join it as a member.
 I believe two competing global associations are enough.